-Work performed during the Squaw Gulch VLF Phase 2B Part 1 project was completed by several parties.
+Work performed during the Squaw Gulch VLF Phase 2B Part 2 project was completed by several parties.
 Responsible parties involved in the project are listed below:

 - Project management was provided by CC&V. Messrs.
-Steve Blaskovich, Jeff Gaul, and John Shiflett represented CC&V as the Construction Manager and Construction Superintendents, respectively. - Tezak Heavy Equipment Co., Inc. (Tezak) was contracted by CC&V as the general contractor responsible for all construction activities after January 2019 for the Phase 2A and Phase 2B projects. - ➤ Edward-James Surveying, Inc. (EJS) performed surveying for all construction activities performed by Tezak. - ➤ Tetra Tech, formerly known as American Environmental Group, Ltd. (AEG), was subcontracted by Tezak to perform the Phase 2B geomembrane installation. - NewFields provided field engineering and construction QA/QC testing and inspection for the Phase 2B project.
-A Staff Schedule of NewFields personnel is presented in Appendix A. - Foresight West Surveying, Inc. (Foresight) performed third party surveying. - Agru America Inc. (Agru) manufactured and delivered geomembrane materials. - Skaps Industries manufactured and delivered all the geotextile materials.
+Steve Blaskovich, Jeff Gaul, and John Shiflett represented CC&V as the Construction Manager and Construction Superintendents, respectively. - Tezak Heavy Equipment Co., Inc. (Tezak) was contracted by CC&V as the general contractor responsible for all construction activities after January 2019 for the Phase 2A and Phase 2B projects. - Edward-James Surveying, Inc. (EJS) performed surveying for all construction activities performed by Tezak and was subcontracted by Tezak. - Tetra Tech, formerly known as American Environmental Group, Ltd. (AEG), was subcontracted by Tezak to perform the Phase 2B geomembrane installation. - NewFields provided field engineering and construction QA/QC testing and inspection for the Phase 2B project.
+A Staff Schedule of NewFields personnel is presented in Appendix A.

-Texas Research International, Inc. (TRI) was subcontracted by NewFields to perform third party conformance testing during the geosynthetics manufacturing.
+- Foresight West Surveying, Inc. (Foresight) performed third party surveying and was subcontracted by CC&V. - > Agru America Inc. (Agru) manufactured and delivered geomembrane materials. - > Skaps Industries manufactured and delivered all the geotextile materials. - > Tensar International Corporation manufactured and delivered all geogrid materials. - > Texas Research International, Inc. (TRI) was subcontracted by NewFields to perform third party conformance testing during the geosynthetics manufacturing.